Postcards advertising musicians and comedians popped up in Menlo Park postboxes recently, bearing the city's logo in the bottom right corner.

 The Menlo Park City Council in 2007 approved a $2.6 million payment toward construction of the center, guaranteeing the city rent-free use of the center for 55 days during the school year and unlimited use during school vacations.
 However, the city must pay labor costs, starting at $80 per hour, for custodial and theater management services.

-The first two events are singer George Komsky on Saturday, May 21, and comedian Will Durst on Saturday, June 25.
-Tickets cost $25 and $20, respectively.
+The first two scheduled events were to be singer George Komsky on Saturday, May 21, and comedian Will Durst on Saturday, June 25.
+Tickets were set at $25 and $20, respectively.

 For an event like the concert, Ms. Whiteaker said, with 14 hours of theater time needed, including set-up, the city would pay $1,120.
 If all 492 tickets sold, sales would generate $12,300 and Menlo Park would collect 15 percent, or approximately $1,845 to cover expenses.